 Polymorphism.
 We have seen that sendFree admits at least two different types.
-In order to allow for code reuse we work with a type-free syntax, and type our functions as many times as needed, potentially with different types.
+In order to allow for code reuse we type our let-bound values as many times as needed, potentially with different types.
 The paragraph above showed a share/not-share kind of polymorphism.
 Other forms include channel polymorphism and session polymorphism.
-For the former consider
+For an example of channel polymorphism, consider